 The State of California Street and Highways Code Section 22500 requires an annual review of the assessments levied by the assessment districts formed under the 1972 Act.
 In order to levy and collect special assessments within the districts, an Engineer's Report must be prepared, which provide details on the improvements that are maintained and the estimated budgets for the District.

-On May 6, 2020, the City Council adopted Resolutions No. 2020-023, to initiate the proceedings to levy and collect assessments for the District for Fiscal Year 2021, appointed Spicer Consulting Group, LLC as the engineer of record, and ordered the preparation of an Engineer's Report for the District.
+On May 6, 2020, the City Council adopted Resolutions No. 2020-025, to initiate the proceedings to levy and collect assessments for the District for Fiscal Year 2021, appointed Spicer Consulting Group,

-File #: 20-0654, Version: 1
+File #: 20-0658, Version: 1